-These selfless individuals have devoted thousands of hours and risked resources to support swimmers and marathon swimming events.
+These selfless organizations have recruited and maintained hundreds of volunteers who devoted thousands of hours to support swimmers and marathon swimming events.

 British Long Distance Swimming Association (BLDSA), Great Britain, 2002